 Equal Opportunity Employer

-Rose State College, in compliance with Titles VI and VII of the Civil Rights Act of 1964, as amended; Executive Order 11246, as amended; Title IX of the Education Amendments of 1972; Americans with Disabilities Act of 1990, as amended by the ADA Amendments Act of 2008 (ADAAA); Genetic Information Nondiscrimination Act of 2008 (GINA); and other federal laws and regulations, does not discriminate on the basis of race, color, sex, age, national origin, religion, disability, genetic information, sexual orientation, or status as a veteran in any of its policies, practices, or procedures.
-This includes but is not limited to: admissions, employment, financial aid, and educational programs, activities or services.
+Rose State College does not discriminate on the basis of race, color, sex, age, national origin, religion, disability, genetic information, sexual orientation, or status as a veteran in any of its policies, practices, or procedures.
+This includes, but is not limited to: admissions, employment, financial aid, and educational programs, activities, or services.
 The person designated to handle inquiries regarding the nondiscrimination policies, including issues of noncompliance, is the Senior Director, Human Resources/Affirmative Action Officer, 6420 SE 15th Street, ADM Room 104, Midwest City, OK 73110, (405) 733-7979.
 Complaints and grievances will be handled in accordance with the College’s Grievance Procedures (PDF).

 As an educational and public service institution, Rose State College recognizes its responsibility to promote a productive learning and work environment.
 The Drug Free Workplace Act of 1988 and The Drug Free Schools and Communities Act Amendment of 1989 required the establishment of anti-drug programs and prohibited the use of illicit drugs in the workplace of an educational institution that received federal funds.
 Furthermore, student and employee safety is of paramount concern.
 In order to meet its responsibilities the College has established a Drug-Free Campus Policy (PDF).
 The policy, in accordance with applicable federal and state law, outlines the circumstances drug and alcohol testing of employees may be conducted.